 The ODS report that CLA may cause side effects, such as:

-Some studies suggest an association between the dosages people must consume to promote weight loss and negative effects, such as systemic inflammation and insulin resistance.
-One study also suggests that CLA may worsen fatty liver disease.
+Some studies suggest an association between the dosages people must consume to promote weight loss and

 As a result of these concerns, more research must be done into the possible side effects of CLA in humans.